davdar/maam/writeup/paper.markdown

 function with parameters (Section \ref{analysis-parameters}), one of which is a monadic effect interface combining state and nondeterminism effects (Section
 \ref{the-analysis-monad}).
-These monadic effects, state and nondeterminism, support arbitrary relational small-step state-machine semantics and correspond to the state-machine components and relational nondeterminism respectively.
+These monadic effects, state and nondeterminism, encode arbitrary relational small-step state-machine semantics and correspond to state-machine components and relational nondeterminism respectively.

 Interpreters written in this style can be reasoned about using various laws, including monadic effect laws, and therefore verified correct independent of